 My work was exhibited at Philadelphia School of Art and various exhibits throughout Philadelphia area.
 After many years in Philadelphia, I moved to NH, where I taught pottery at the Nashua Arts and Science Center.

-I am married, and have a daughter in college.
+I am married, and have a daughter.
 We currently reside in Merrimack, NH with one dog, two cats, and a fish.